November Family-Friendly Events Guide

 0

 November is a time to celebrate the peak of fall and all the good things that the holiday season brings, including precious time with your family.
 If you are looking for fun things to do in November, here are some amazing family-friendly events happening in our area that are sure to educate, entertain, and enlighten.
 Several events listed are related to Veterans Day.
-There are also opportunities to celebrate Native American Heritage Month and Diwali, as well as happenings to satisfy your kiddos who love theater, art, or history.
+There are also opportunities to celebrate Día de los Muertos and Maryland Emancipation Day, as well as happenings to satisfy your kiddos who love theater, nature, or history.

 Washington, DC